Vinaypatil-Ev/wordvectors/README.md

 My code `hin-wordvectors-preprocessing.ipynb` pre-processes the Hindi word2vec data and stores it into an embeddings dictionary.
 Worked on this as part of a project, was quite a bit, so I hope this is helpful for others!

+Requirements:
+1. Make sure the 'w' version of the Hindi corpus is on your drive/My drive.

 -------------Original README.md starts here---------------------------

 # Pre-trained word vectors of 30+ languages